js12043864/Spring_basic/README.md

  - structure for MVC except for Controller : plan to complete Controller
  - Contains Domain, Dao, Service, UI (JSP, CSS)

-plan for adding Reservation Page
+** Reservation Page
+ - java code -> jstl
+ - have to work more